 After completion of the course, the students will be able to

-- 1. Summarize the concept of Quality and Process control for variables and attributes - 2.
-Solve problems related to the concept of sampling - 3.
-Explain the concept of Life testing - 4.
-Discuss the concept of Reliability and the techniques involved
+- 1 .Summarize the concept of Quality and Process control for variables and attributes - 2.
+Explain the concept of sampling and to solveproblems - 3.
+Explain the concept of Lifetesting - 4.
+Explain the concept Reliability and techniquesinvolved